-Fortunately, even ordinary kids are special — isn’t that what their parents and their teachers tell them every day?
+Fortunately, even ordinary kids are special—isn’t that what their parents and teachers tell them every day?
 In the Grimm Lands, they have power.
-Their imaginations can reshape the storybook fabric of reality — and even a third grader has three years more education and knowledge than most of the creatures of the Grimm Lands.
+Their imaginations can reshape the storybook fabric of reality—and even a third grader has three years more education and knowledge than most of the creatures of the Grimm Lands.

 The Grimm Lands

 Part fable, part reality, the Grimm Lands exist… somewhere else.
 Forged from the dreams and nightmares of little boys and girls, the Grimm Lands are very similar to our own in some ways.
 There’s a sun, a moon, grass, trees, air to breathe, people, rivers, and everything in between.
 In other ways, however, the differences are profound and perhaps unsettling.
-The Sun and Moon aren’t just celestial bodies — they’re recurring characters — and the grass and the trees don’t necessarily thrive on just soil.
+The Sun and Moon aren’t just celestial bodies—they’re recurring characters—and the grass and trees don’t necessarily thrive on just soil.
 And everything, and everyone, has an interest in children.